A simple, hearty and healthy plant-based lentil tomato soup that’s easy to make in about 30 minutes with everyday ingredients.

 - sea salt and additional pepper, to taste

-- Add the garlic, onion and carrots and cook for 5-6 minutes, stirring often until soft and fragrant.
+- Add the onion and a pinch of salt and cook for 4-5 minutes, stirring often.

-- Add the celery, stock, lentils, tomatoes, herbs and spices and bring to a simmer.
-Start with 5 cups of broth and if needed, slowly add a little more as it cooks to adjust the thickness.
+- Add the stock, red lentils and diced tomatoes and bring to a light simmer.
+Start with 5 cups of broth and if needed, slowly add a bit more as it cooks to adjust the thickness.

-- Simmer lightly until lentils are soft and tender, approximately 20-25 minutes.
+- Simmer lightly, uncovered, until the lentils are tender, about 15-20 minutes.

 - Season with salt and additional pepper, to taste, and add a squeeze of lemon juice.